 The Xubikoo’s lateral windows would double as screens to create a special immersive experience.
 Passengers could also use wireless VR headsets to plunge themselves into any kind of adventure.
 The Xubikoo would come equipped with a 500-mile (805 km) lithium-air battery pack and an inductive/wireless charging system.

 Last but not least, if two passengers wanted to transform the Xubikoo into a “Night Car,” they could simply push a button that would lower the table and motorize the seats and back rest to create a queen-size bed.
 This bed would be cooled or heated, and noise-cancellation speakers embedded in the walls panels would greatly reduce outside noises.

 The Xubikoo is a new combination of computer software and hardware for the automotive market.
 It could definitely change the industry by taking us beyond the autonomous car technologies in development today and pushing towards human-computer interaction.
 The Xubikoo’s main goal would be to reduce stress, prevent accidents, and boost passenger morale.
 BMU Labs in Montreal is currently developing a series in technology that forms a basic prototype.
 If you are interested, do not hesitate to contact its CEO, Yan Cyr.

-The Xubikoo concept was designed by Jorge Ciprian, an Industrial Designer from Argentina.
+The Xubikoo concept was imagined in August 2018 by Charles Bombardier and designed by Jorge Ciprian, an Industrial Designer from Argentina.
 Jorge graduated with a degree in design from the University of Buenos Aires, and he currently works as freelance designer.
 He also designed the Colombi, an autonomous neighborhood electric vehicle (NEV) designed for people using wheelchairs.